maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

 wrote [IcedCoffeeScript](https://github.com/maxtaco/coffee-script) about 2 year ago,
 and have been developing with it almost exclusively since.
-Our current project, [Keybase.io](https://keybase.io), uses ICS in three distinct places: on the Web front-end, in our [node command-line client](https://github.com/keybase/node-client), and on the server back-end.
+Our current project, [Keybase.io](https://keybase.io), uses ICS
+everywhere: on the Web front-end, in our [node command-line client](https://github.com/keybase/node-client), and on the server back-end.
 As client code becomes more complex, we find the features of ICS more crucial to getting our job done.
 I thought I'd summarize what makes it a nice system for those who haven't checked it out.